michael-spengler/fairness/README.md

 ## Supporting the Distributedness of our Movement
 ### Welcome Present CULT & RVLT
-In order to give people the chance to have a good starting position when it comes to [CULT](https://coinmarketcap.com/currencies/cult-dao) & [RVLT](https://coinmarketcap.com/currencies/revolt-2-earn) (temporarily not available) and in order to increase the distributedness of our movement, we have provided a [welcome present feature for CULT](https://cultdao-ecosystem.eth.limo/) and a [welcome present feature for RVLT](https://rvlt-ecosystem.eth.limo/).
+In order to give people the chance to have a good starting position when it comes to [CULT](https://coinmarketcap.com/currencies/cult-dao) & [RVLT](https://coinmarketcap.com/currencies/revolt-2-earn) and in order to increase the distributedness of our movement, we have provided a [welcome present feature for CULT](https://cultdao-ecosystem.eth.limo/) and a [welcome present feature for RVLT](https://rvlt-ecosystem.eth.limo/) (temporarily not available).
 Facebook seems to be the platform with the lowest fake-/real account ratio - this is why those pages leverage facebook.
 If someone has [cooler approaches](https://www.youtube.com/watch?v=TbyVyVNsyys) ready yet, feel free to raise a PR.

 [![1500x500](https://user-images.githubusercontent.com/43786652/173186666-59020ce5-d29e-457a-94ee-a389471ac2de.jpeg)](https://cultdao-ecosystem.eth.limo)